Television: Color

-CBS began experimental color field tests using film as early as 28 August 1940, and live cameras by 12 November.
+CBS began experimental color field tests using film as early as 28 August 1940 and live cameras by 12 November.
 NBC (owned by RCA) made its first field test of color television on 20 February 1941.
 CBS began daily color field tests on 1 June 1941.
 These color systems were not compatible with existing black-and-white television sets, and, as no color television sets were available to the public at this time, viewing of the color field tests was restricted to RCA and CBS engineers and the invited press.
-The War Production Board halted the manufacture of television and radio equipment for civilian use from 22 April 1942, to 20 August 1945, limiting any opportunity to introduce color television to the general public.
+The War Production Board halted the manufacture of television and radio equipment for civilian use from 22 April 1942 to 20 August 1945, limiting any opportunity to introduce color television to the general public.

 As early as 1940, Baird had started work on a fully electronic system he called Telechrome.
 Early Telechrome devices used two electron guns aimed at either side of a phosphor plate.
 The phosphor was patterned so the electrons from the guns only fell on one side of the patterning or the other.
 Using cyan and magenta phosphors, a reasonable limited-color image could be obtained.
 He also demonstrated the same system using monochrome signals to produce a 3D image (called "stereoscopic" at the time).
 A demonstration on 16 August 1944 was the first example of a practical color television system.
-Work on the Telechrome continued and plans were made to introduce a three-gun version for full color.
-However, Baird's untimely death in 1946 ended development of the Telechrome system.
+Work on the Telechrome continued, and plans were made to introduce a three-gun version for full color.
+However, Baird's untimely death in 1946 ended the development of the Telechrome system.
 Similar concepts were common through the 1940s and 1950s, differing primarily in the way they re-combined the colors generated by the three guns.
-The Geer tube was similar to Baird's concept, but used small pyramids with the phosphors deposited on their outside faces, instead of Baird's 3D patterning on a flat surface.
+The Geer tube was similar to Baird's concept but used small pyramids with the phosphors deposited on their outside faces instead of Baird's 3D patterning on a flat surface.
 The Penetron used three layers of phosphor on top of each other and increased the power of the beam to reach the upper layers when drawing those colors.
 The Chromatron used a set of focusing wires to select the colored phosphors arranged in vertical stripes on the tube.